Claim: All the crude oil produced in Alaska is sold and shipped to Japan.

 the triple whammy of rapidly increasing gasoline prices ($4.00 per gallon and upwards), concern over U.S. dependence on foreign oil imports (domestic production accounts for only about 30% of U.S. oil consumption), and the controversy over whether or not to allow oil and gas production in Alaska’s Arctic National Wildlife Refuge (ANWR), the notion that all of the crude oil currently produced in Alaska is being exported to another country (or countries) is bound to leave some Americans scratching their heads in wonderment (if not seething with anger and resentment).

-Even during the period between 1996 and 2000 when ANS crude was being shipped abroad (primarily to China, Japan, and Korea), such exports accounted for only 7% of total ANS production.
+- Even during the period between 1996 and 2000 when ANS crude was being shipped abroad (primarily to China, Japan, and Korea), such exports accounted for only

 The United States does export about one million barrels per day of oil and oil products; almost none of this is crude oil.
 The amount of exports is significant enough to cause concern among those fearful that the country is exporting oil in a time of high prices when that oil is needed at home.
 But 14% of this petroleum is traded with Canada, 23% with Mexico, and 13% is petroleum coke.
 Canada and Mexico are among the nation’s most important suppliers of crude oil.
 Any exports to these countries are likely related to geographic considerations involving ease of transport.
 And they are more than offset by the great importance of Canadian and Mexican oil supplies to this country.